 Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community

 Ancient Spirit Rising is the recipient of a 2017 Next Generation Indie Book Award in the Current Events/ Social Change category!
 The awards are issued by the Independent Book Publishing Professionals Group (IBPPG), the gurus of the independent publishing business.
 Next Generation awards are given to the “most exceptional” independently published books.
 Ancient Spirit Rising" was also featured at Book Expo America (BEA) 2017!
-View the complete winners list >here<
+View the complete list of winners >here<

 Nogojiwanong Day 2017

 Since 1990 The Word On The Street has proudly hosted the finest talent in Canadian literature.
 ANCIENT SPIRIT RISING was part of the authors lineup appearing in Toronto Sunday, September 24 @ the Exhibitor Marketplace, Independent Authors section.
 The Word On The Street is a national celebration of literacy and the written word.
 Each September the public is invited to participate in hundreds of author events, presentations and workshops, and to browse a marketplace that boasts the best selection of Canadian books and magazines.
 There is always plenty to see and do at Canada’s largest book and magazine festival, and best of all, The Word On The Street and all of its events are FREE! http://thewordonthestreet.ca/toronto